DominHa/tier/README.md

 The following parameters are available:
 - maximum_distance_from_user_m :  Will filter out bikes that are too far away for you.
 You will need to provide a user location in the body to use this.
 - estimated_journey_distance_m : Will filter out vehicles that don't have enough charge left to take you where you need to go.
 You will need to provide a user location in the body to use this.
-- vehicle_type  : for now these are either "escooter_paris" or "ebike_paris"
+- vehicle_type  : For now these are either "escooter_paris" or "ebike_paris"
 - only_find_available: Some vehicles are either already reserved or they are disabled.
 If set to true this will filter those out.
 - limit - a limit to the number of vehicles returned.